dantheman213/JackTheVideoRipper/README.md

 ##### Feature X isn't working correctly, why not?

 This app is currently in pre-release and not everything will work correctly.
 Please standby for further updates.

+##### Why is `youtube-dl` not bundled but rather downloaded when Windows Installer runs?

+This has to do with `youtube-dl`'s features and functionality. `youtube-dl` is constantly evolving and updating to make sure it is working with the latest changes made by streaming providers.
+Because of the ever changing nature bundling the current version of `youtube-dl` doesn't make sense.
+It will likely be out of date already by the time a user runs the installer.
+Most other software, like bundled apps `vcredist-x86` or `ffmpeg`, are extremely stable and do not need to be altered frequently to work correctly.